 Lunar eclipses were not something to fear but were associated with the rabbit and the hare, both symbols of fertility.

 Many historians believe the Celts created a “festival of light” to welcome an eclipse, which they were capable of predicting.

 Steve Eddy and Claire Hamilton write, “To the Celts, time was circular rather than linear.

 "This is reflected in their commencing each day, and each festival, at dusk rather than dawn, a custom comparable with that of the Jewish Sabbath.”

 The Celts even had their own moon-God.
 In Irish mythology, Elatha or Elathan (modern spelling: Ealadha) was a prince of the Fomorians and the father of Bres by Eri of the Tuatha Dé Danann.

 The imagery surrounding him (he visits Ériu at night by sea on a silver boat) suggests he was their moon god.

-The preoccupation with night was also reflected in their year beginning with the festival of Samhain on October 31, when nature appears to be dying down.
+The preoccupation with the nighttime was also reflected in their year beginning with the festival of Samhain on October 31 when nature appears to be dying down.